Redcolaborar/Red-Colaborar/wp-content/plugins/bp-profile-search/readme.txt

 == Changelog ==

+= 4.7.2 =
+* Fixed bug with custom field types introduced in 4.7.1 = 4.7.1 =
-= 4.7 =
+* Modified the *Form Fields* settings UI to enable further development = 4.7 =
 * Added ability to sort a Members directory using a profile field = 4.6.3 =